How To Sell A Portion Of Your House In Texas: A Guide To Property Division

 Describe the terms of co-ownership while paying attention to both rights and responsibilities that come with maintenance, utilities, tax management, and property management.
 Consulting with a real estate attorney would be a wise step in forming a strong co-ownership agreement that benefits the two parties and provides legal protection.

-Being clear and transparent thinking of all aspects of achieving a cohesive outcome will allow you to clearly articulate how decisions will be made concerning the selling or the improving of the property in the future.
+Being clear and transparent, thinking of all aspects of achieving a cohesive outcome, will allow you to clearly articulate how decisions will be made concerning the selling or improving of the property in the future.
 Make sure that all financial obligations are clearly stated and defined so that no conflicts arise in the future.

 In Texas, having a well-planned communication channel and meeting expectations will foster healthy negotiations and form a working relationship with prospective buyers looking to buy a home in Texas(shared ownership).